aws-samples/sample-modernize-business-rule-processing/README.md

 1. Customize and fine tune this data processing workflow based on your use case
 2. The final data produced in the Gold layer bucket can be queried from the reporting application for displaying data in the generated reports.
+3. For this demo only four sample rules for premium calculation are configured for car color 'blue' and 'red'.
+So you will find the policy premium for these Cars are modified than their corresponding value in the SQL server database

 # Cleanup